By Peter Yeo

 Together, the Better World Campaign and UNA-USA’s grassroots advocates sent nearly 50,000 letters to Members of Congress.
 We’re seeing a surge of Americans across the country mobilizing in support of the UN.

-This year, we also asked young Americans about their willingness to act on global issues and speak up for the UN: 92% confirmed they are ready to put in the work to make this world better a better place, and 71% believe the U.S. should continue to belong to the UN.
+This year, we also asked young Americans about their willingness to act on global issues and speak up for the UN: 92 percent confirmed they are ready to put in the work to make this world better a better place, and 71 percent believe the U.S. should continue to belong to the UN.

 This is great news to share with 10 newly elected senators, and more than 100 newly elected representatives, who will make their way to Capitol Hill this January.
 Our goal for 2019 is to showcase what our advocates already know: That the mission of the UN, which was created and formed with American leadership, is vital to the world as well as to the U.S.